A Coreset Selection of Coreset Selection Literature: Introduction and Recent Advances: Theoretical Remarks

-As this experiment highlights, future work could further explore automated ways prior to coreset selection to detect and filter outliers dynamically.
-For instance, \textit{Zheng et al.} \cite{zheng2022coverage} leveraged the area under margin \cite{pleiss2020identifying} for their coverage-based coreset selection, which captures how far a sample is from the decision boundary over multiple training iterations.
-Other innovations might include classical outlier detection applications.
+As this experiment highlights, future work could further explore automated ways prior to coreset selection to filter outliers dynamically.
+For instance, \textit{Zheng et al.} \cite{zheng2022coverage} leveraged the area under margin \cite{pleiss2020identifying}, which captures how far a sample is from the decision boundary over multiple training iterations.
+Other innovations might include classical outlier detection principles, as shown in HyperCore \cite{moser2025hypercore}.